Mick Fanning’s spine-chilling shark encounter demonstrates the difference between an Incident, Hazard and Near Miss.

 Near Miss: something did occur but there was no harm caused.

 To complicate the situation further, in the example above there is a strong possibility that Mick may have suffered psychological harm as a result of fighting off a shark.
 In this scenario, it would be re-classified as an incident as harm had occurred.
-For more information you can download our free poster on the signs and symptoms of psychological risk, or see our Psychological Services page.
+For more information you can download our free poster on the Signs & Symptoms If You’re at Psychological Risk, or see our Psychological Services page.

 Disclaimer – these articles are provided to supply general safety information to people responsible for OHS in their organisation.
 They are general in nature and do not substitute for legal and/or professional advice.
 We always suggest that organisations obtain information specific to their needs.
 Additional information can be found at www.workcover.nsw.au